Samuel Lee (linguist): Biography

 Born of poor parents at Longnor, a Shropshire village 8 miles from Shrewsbury, Samuel Lee received a charity school education and at age twelve became a carpenter's apprentice in Shrewsbury.
 He was fond of reading and acquired knowledge of a number of languages.
 An early marriage caused him to reduce the time devoted to his studies, but the accidental loss of his tools caused him to become a school teacher, giving private lessons in Persian and Hindustani.

 His remarkable linguistic abilities eventually brought him to the notice of the Church Missionary Society, which paid for his education at Cambridge University.

 He entered Queens' College, Cambridge, in 1813.
 He graduated B.A. in 1818, and proceeded M.A. in 1819, B.D. in 1827, and D.D. in 1833.

-Building on the work of the Church Missionary Society missionary Thomas Kendall and New Zealand chiefs Hongi Hika and Tītore he helped create the first dictionary of te Reo, the Māori language.
 In 1819, he became professor of Arabic at Cambridge.
+Building on the work of the Church Missionary Society missionary Thomas Kendall and New Zealand chiefs Hongi Hika, Tītore and others he helped create the first dictionary of te Reo, the Māori language.
+This book, A Grammar and Vocabulary of the Language of New Zealand, was published in 1820.